Kyriosity/read-write/README+/software/README+/dev-mngmnt.md

-# Code, documentation and development - Management systems
+# Code, docu and dev - Management systems

 > NOTE: This article is about tools and methodologies but not activities of management (such as meetings, reporting, recruiting, and control).